On Efficient Approximate Queries over Machine Learning Models: Introduction

 The main focus of query processing over ML models has been to ensure efficiency without compromising accuracy~\cite{9094012}.
 One line of work, query inference, provides native relational support for ML operators using containerized solutions such as Amazon Aurora,\footnote{\url{https://aws.amazon.com/fr/sagemaker/}} or in-application solutions such as Google's BigQuery ML\footnote{\url{https://cloud.google.com/bigquery-ml/docs}} and Microsoft's Raven~\cite{DBLP:conf/cidr/KaranasosIPSPPX20}.
 Another line develops adaptive predictions for NNs by pruning examples based on their classification in early layers~\cite{DBLP:conf/icml/BolukbasiWDS17}. \textit{Our aim is to enable queries in a way that is agnostic to the underlying prediction model.
 Hence, we develop an in-application approach where queries can be invoked on any ML prediction model. }

-Recent work such as NO-SCOPE~\cite{DBLP:journals/pvldb/KangEABZ17} and probabilistic predicates~\cite{DBLP:journals/pvldb/KangGBHZ20} propose to use cheap \textit{proxy} models that approximate ground truth oracle labels.
-Proxies are small neural models that provide a confidence score for their predicted Boolean label.
-In particular, in~\cite{DBLP:journals/pvldb/KangGBHZ20}, the authors study queries with a minimum precision target (PT) or recall target (RT), and a fixed user-specified budget on the number of oracle calls.
-However, (i) only considering models that output Boolean labels does not leverage the rich output of neural models, (ii) setting an oracle budget is hard to get right and may lead to uninformative answers, and (iii) setting \textit{only} a minimum precision \textit{or} \textit{only} a minimum recall target, runs the risk of returning valid but uninformative answers: for RT queries, returning all objects in the DB is valid but has very poor precision; for PT queries, returning the empty set is valid but it has zero recall and is hence not useful in practice.
+\dujian{Recent work ~\cite{DBLP:journals/pvldb/KangEABZ17,DBLP:conf/sigmod/LuCKC18,10.1145/3448016.3452786,DBLP:journals/pvldb/KangGBHZ20} proposes to use cheap \textit{proxy} models that approximate ground truth oracle labels.
+Proxies are small neural models that either provide a confidence score~\cite{DBLP:journals/pvldb/KangGBHZ20,10.14778/3547305.3547310,DBLP:conf/sigmod/LuCKC18} or distribution~\cite{10.1145/3448016.3452786} for their predicted labels.
+Probabilistic predicates (PP)~\cite{DBLP:conf/sigmod/LuCKC18} and CORE~\cite{10.14778/3547305.3547310} employ light-weight proxies to filter out unpromissing objects and empirically improve data reduction rates in query execution plans.
+Probabilistic Top-K~\cite{10.1145/3448016.3452786} trains proxy models to generate oracle label distribution and delivers approximate Top-K solutions. } Recently, in~\cite{DBLP:journals/pvldb/KangGBHZ20}, the authors study queries with a minimum precision target (PT) or recall target (RT), and a fixed user-specified budget on the number of oracle calls.
+However, \dujian{(i) setting an oracle budget is hard to get right.
+An underestimated budget may lead to trivial answers while overestimation causes unnecessary oracle usage}, and (ii) setting \textit{only} a minimum precision \textit{or} \textit{only} a minimum recall target, runs the risk of returning valid but uninformative answers: for RT, returning all objects in the DB is valid but has very poor precision; for PT, returning the empty set is valid but it has zero recall and is hence not useful in practice.

 In this work, we consider oracle/proxy models with multi dimensional outputs.
-In addition, we suggest a more useful problem of minimizing oracle usage for finding answers that meet a precision or recall target with provable statistical guarantees while achieving a maximal complementary rate (CR).
+We propose a more useful problem of minimizing oracle usage for finding answers that meet a precision or recall target with provable statistical guarantees while achieving a maximal complementary rate (CR).
 The CR for an RT (resp.
 PT) query is precision (resp. recall).
-More formally, given a PT or an RT query, we seek to find answers that (1) satisfy a target precision for PT queries or recall for RT queries with a probability higher than a desired threshold and (2) incur a minimal number of oracle calls, and (3) achieve the maximal CR subject to the oracle usage incurred in (2).
+More formally, given a PT (resp.
+RT) query, we seek answers that (1) satisfy a target precision (resp. recall) with a probability higher than a desired threshold and (2) incur a minimal number of oracle calls, and (3) achieve the maximal CR subject to the oracle usage incurred in (2).
 We aim to minimize oracle usage since the oracle is significantly more expensive than the proxy.